 #ThreadSafe#

-* @author Apache Software Foundation * @author Nissim Karpenstein * @author Janek Bogucki * @author Daniel L. Rall * @author Gary Gregory * @author Mario Winterer * @author David J. M. Karlsen * @since 1.0 * */ //@Immutable public class ObjectUtils { /** *Singleton used as a null
+* @author Apache Software Foundation * @author Nissim Karpenstein * @author Janek Bogucki * @author Daniel L. Rall * @author Gary Gregory * @author Mario Winterer * @author David J. M. Karlsen * @since 1.0 * */ //@Immutable public class ObjectUtils { /** *Singleton used as a null placeholder where

-has another meaning.
+* null has another meaning.

-For example, in a HashMap
+For example, in a HashMap the

 * {@link java.util.HashMap#get(java.lang.Object)} method returns

-if the Map
+* null if the Map contains

-or if there is no matching key.
+* null or if there is no matching key.
 The

-placeholder can be used to distinguish between
+* Null placeholder can be used to distinguish between

 * these two cases.

-Another example is Hashtable
+Another example is Hashtable, where null

 * cannot be stored.